 The Effect of Alcoholic Beverages like Beer on Other Organs

 We know that alcoholic beverages like beer can affect the liver, but they can also have harmful effects on other organs.
 Drinking too much can affect your heart health, increase kidney disease risk, increase insulin resistance, and exacerbate other health conditions.
 Here’s what to be aware of:

 The pancreas produces insulin and glucagon, both of which are involved in regulating blood sugar levels.
-Research has shown that alcohol can cause inflammation of the organ, called pancreatitis, leading to damage and dysfunction.
+Dr. Fernandez continues, "alcohol can cause inflammation of the pancreas, disrupting insulin production."
+In fact, research has shown that excessive alcohol consumption can also cause pancreatitis, leading to damage and dysfunction of the organ.

 High blood glucose can cause damage to the blood vessels in the kidneys, which filter out the body’s wastes, causing them to act up.
 When we drink alcohol, our kidneys have to work harder.
 This is especially true when you consume more than a few drinks.